 HB300/SB213 raises the age of juvenile court jurisdiction to 18.

-Click here for our fact sheet on "Raise The Age".
+Click here to download our PDF fact sheet on "Raise The Age"

-Did you know that in the state of Missouri:
+Did you know?
+In the state of Missouri:

 - Children in the justice system are considered adults at age 17.

 - Children as young as 12 can be tried in adult court (certified as adults).

 - Upon certification, children are placed in adult jails until their sentencing hearing.

 - Once a child is arrested parents lose all control of that child.